 4.2.5.
 Waste Management

 Responsible Person Measures

 The Contractor, Developer and Builders a.
 Should the developers and sub contractors make use of combustible waste for example empty cement bags, it must be collected at the end of each day and be stored in a cage structure to avoid it being blown around. b.
 All combustible and non-combustible waste must be removed from the site at least once a week to a designated and properly managed rubbish/waste dump site. c.
 Any waste that is stored temporarily on the site must be secured in refuse bags stored in a fenced-in area to avoid it being blown into the veldt. d.
 A temporary waste storage site or cage structure may not be set up close to any dam or any water courses. e.
 Measures must be taken to prevent waste that attracts scavengers for example jackal or vultures. f.
 No paint, solvents, thinners, diesel, oil or any other harmful substances may be poured onto the ground.
 The substances must be collected in containers and be removed from the site for proper disposal.

 4.2.6.
-Water Use

-Responsible Person Measures

-The Developer, Builders and Workforce A Waste Water Permit should be obtained from the Ministry of Agriculture, Water and Forestry if waste water will be produced.
+Water Use Responsible Person Measures Responsible Person The Developer, Builders and Workforce o.
+Water consumption must be checked on a three monthly basis.